brianglass/anastasis/files/sun8m.md

 Immaculate Mother of God, who gave birth beyond nature to the incarnate and eternal Word, we sing your praise.

-The Virgin gave you birth, O Christ, you the grape cluster from which drops the life-bearing sweetness of the whole worldÂ’s salvation.
+The Virgin gave you birth, O Christ, you the grape cluster from which drops the life-bearing sweetness of the whole world’s salvation.

-AdamÂ’s race, raised to blessedness beyond all thought, Mother of God, fittingly glorifies you.
+Adam’s race, raised to blessedness beyond all thought, Mother of God, fittingly glorifies you.

 ****